 Ashley is a naturalist and photographer who is interested in birds, plants, and arthropods.
 She has a deep appreciation of the tiny creatures in the world that most people don't notice.
 Her specialty is macro photography, concentrating on insects and spiders.
 She is one of the founders of Arachtober, an initiative to post photos of spiders throughout the month of October.
 Arachtober began on Flickr in 2007 and has since spread to other platforms such as Twitter and Facebook.
 Some of her photos appear in the guide Beetles of Eastern North America, by Arthur V. Evans.
 They have also been featured in numerous magazine articles, and she contributes photos to websites and apps, such as the Maryland Biodiversity Project, BirdsEye, and BugGuide.

 Bill is a writer who has traveled to all seven continents to study birds and natural history.
 His book The Fascination of Birds: From the Albatross to the Yellowthroat was published by Dover Publications in 2014.
 It explores the connections between birds and a broad range of subjects, such as biology, ecology, literature, music, history, politics, economics, religion, geography, physics, chemistry, linguistics, the visual arts, the performing arts, sports, and comedy.
 The book is intended to help beginners to better understand the birds they see and the bird references they encounter, and it might help experienced birders to learn more about many ornithological and non-ornithological aspects of birds.
-Bill makes videos about natural history, and his YouTube channel has had more than a half a million views.
-He also works with Alexandria Country Day School to help students learn about the birds and plants in Monticello Park.
+Bill makes videos about natural history, and his YouTube channel has had more than 850,000 views.
+He also has worked with Alexandria Country Day School to help students learn about the birds and plants in Monticello Park.

 During the spring migration, Bill used to email daily reports about sightings at Monticello Park to a list of birders who visited the park.
 At some point, he began to include brief items that he thought would be of interest to birders on the list.
 Bill got to know many of the photographers who visit Monticello, and some offered to let him include their photos with the emails.
 Eventually, Bill began to include information with the photos about how to identify some of the birds who had been seen at Monticello that day.
 Many Monticello birders forwarded Bill's emails to their friends, and a lot more people requested to be added to the email list.